frc5687/2016-Outlier2/README.md

 4. Double-click on Outlier1.ipr to open the project in IntelliJ IDEA

-Note that you can use the Terminal window in IntelliJ for future command-prompt/ terminal needs (like deploying code)
+Note that you can use the Terminal window in IntelliJ for future command-prompt/ terminal needs (like deploying code).

+See 'GradleRIO4Dummies.txt' for more information.